Luxury Liner Shetland

 • Bowex handles most of the cargo runs to this ship.
 Shipments of Pharmaceuticals and Food from Cambridge, and occasionally a ferry flight to New London with tourists who've had their fill, or lads recovered enough to be transported.
 The passenger flights are usually done with a heavy military escort - the Mollys would love nothing more than to blow up a ship full of Armed Forces pilots who aren't in their own fighters.
 Savages, the lot of them.

-• So tours of the most pristine planet become tours of duty on this ship.
+• Here's a little irony for you - during the Gallic war tours of the most pristine planet became tours of duty.
 An interesting turn of events, but a good reflection on the state of Bretonia as a whole.
+I hope I won't have to live through a similar experience ever again.

 Bretonia Police

-• Bretonia gave up Edinborough without much of a fight.
+• Bretonia gave up Edinburgh without much of a fight.
 I can't say I blame the Armed Forces, because I think there's a purpose for the Gallic presence there.
 The only true asset there was Gaia, but those Green Party eggheads prevent people from settling that planet in earnest.
-I think most of Bretonia is hoping Gallia will break ground on that world, so that if and when the system is retaken, the planet is no longer pristine.
-Not even the Greens will be able to speak out against Bretonia taking over Gallic holdings on that world.
+I think most of Bretonia hoped Gallia would break ground on that world, so that if and when the system was retaken, the planet was no longer pristine.
+Not even the Greens would have been able to speak out against Bretonia taking over Gallic holdings on that world.
+Unfortunately, it didn't happen, and the Greens will continue to be a pain in the arse.

 Cryer Pharmaceuticals